Showing posts with label truth. Show all posts

 Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ,” Eph 4:2-3, 13.

-Imagine a Church where everyone worked towards the same goal.
-A Church where unity is valued above all else.
-This is the Church we should strive for, and it's a Church that only abides in Christ's word.
-Let's choose unity over division and work together to improve the churches and ultimately produce fruit.
+Imagine a Church where everyone works towards the same goal and unity is valued above all else.
+This is the Church we should strive for, and it’s a Church that only abides in Christ’s word.
+Let’s choose unity over division and work together to improve the churches and produce fruit.
 You know them by their gentle and patient instruction (2 Tim 2:24).

 "Therefore, judge nothing before the time, until the Lord come, who both will bring to light the hidden things of darkness and will make manifest the counsels of the hearts: and then shall every man have praise of God," 1 Cor 4:5